drakenfly/swagger-inheritance-bug/README.md

-Irecently discovered a bug in Swagger-Core affecting object property resolution.
+I recently discovered a bug in Swagger-Core affecting object property resolution.
 As far as I could debug, it is related to a short circuit in object traversal to prevent StackOverflows - see ModelResolver:394.

 I could obersve the problem for two objects with a cyclic dependency on each other, whilst sharing a common base type and forcing the OpenAPI generator to traverse the object tree in a specific order using the allOf attribute.